Give and Take in Athens

 What, truly, is left of all that today?
 Come and we’ll find out together.

-creditsNikolas Nikolaidis: Historian, Academic Collaborator for group tours with the company BIG OLIVE in cooperation with certified tour guides.
+creditsNikolas Nikolaidis: Historian, Academic Collaborator for group tours with the company BIG OLIVE.

 Yiorgos Athanasopoulos: Graduate of the Department of History and Archaeology, National and Kapodistrian University of Athens, certified tour guide.